-CyCLOPS at 41th EARSel Symposium 2022
+CyCLOPS at 41th EARSeL Symposium 2022

-14th of September 2022
+14 September 2022

-- PhD Candidate, Mr. Nikolas Christoforou launched his findings in “A Review Of Current GNSS Interference Detection and Localisation Techniques Towards the Development of Resilient GNSS Strategic Infrastructure”.
+- Mr. Nikolas Christoforou, PhD Candidate, launched his findings in “A Review Of Current GNSS Interference Detection and Localisation Techniques Towards the Development of Resilient GNSS Strategic Infrastructure”.

 15th of September 2022